ninabuscemi/coding-quiz/README.md

-# 03 JavaScript: Password Generator
+# 04 Web APIs Challenge: Code Quiz

 ## Description
 In this module, we learned about building web APIs and how to create a code quiz application.
 The Code Quiz app is a timed quiz with multiple-choice questions.
 It runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 The app has a clean, polished, and responsive user interface.